browns4/sadiewebproject/content/welcome.md

   - getting-started
 ---

 Hey!
-Welcome to empress-blog, it's great to have you :)
+Welcome to my web page, it's great to have you :)

-We know that first impressions are important, so we've populated your new site with some initial **Getting Started** posts that will help you get familiar with everything in no time.
-This is the first one!
+My name is Sadie Brown, I am currently a junior attending Allegheny College in Meadville, Pennsylvania

 ### There are a few things that you should know up-front: